kerrishotts/retroputer/docs/asm/symbols.md

 Defined value symbols can consist only of alphanumeric characters, dashes, or underscores.

-To reference a defined value, use the `#` type sentinel:
+To reference a defined value, use the `#` type sigil:

 ```asm
 .def seconds-in-a-minute 60